 Use your lug wrench to LIGHTLY tighten all the lug nuts so they are snug but not fully tightened.
 Then lower the jack until the tire contacts the ground and the weight of the vehicle is on the tire.
 Now final tighten all the lug nuts in a star-pattern (opposite lugs moving back and forth in a circle) until they are all tight.
 Tighten the lug nuts by turning the lug nuts CLOCKWISE.

-Ideally, the tightness of the lug nuts should be rechecked later with a torque wrench as the tightness on the lug nuts is very important to prevent the wheel from coming loose.
+Since you probably won't have a torque wrench to tighten the lug nuts if your are doing a roadside repair, check the torque when you return home to make sure the nuts are not too tight or too loose, and that they are all tightened evenly to the same amount.
+Checking the torque on the lug nuts is very important to prevent a wheel from coming loose.
 Over-tightening is also bad because it can distort brake rotors and may break the lug stud on the hub or axle.

 After all of the lugs have been properly tightened, replace the hub cap, wheel cover or nut covers as needed, then replace the jack and tools in your vehicle.
 Load up the flat tire and take it to a tire dealer or other repair facility to have it inspected and patched (if possible).

 Improperly repaired tires can be dangerous because of the risk of a repeat failure.
-The Rubber Manufacturers Association has specific guidelines for safely repairing tires.
-Further details can be found at www.betiresmart.org.
-Some of their recommendations are as follows:
+For more information, see tire manufacturer guidelines for Tire Repair Safety.
+Some of the recommendations include:

 * A tire should NOT be repaired if a puncture is in the shoulder, edge or sidewall of the tire.
 The curvature and flexing in this area of the tire may cause a patch to come loose.

 * A tire MUST be removed from the wheel prior to making any repairs so the inside of the tire can be inspected for damage or previous repairs.